mraigoza/todo-list/README.md

 ## Project Structure

-Don't worry about the files that are not listed below, that means you won't need to use them
+Main files are listed below

 ```
 └── client                              # Contains all the front end (React) code